jefwagner/numpy-flint/readme.md

 print( (x+x+x) == y )
 ```

 To use with NumPy, import NumPy as well (first?).
-Mark the array's data-type or dtype as `flint`.
+Mark the array's dtype as `flint`.
 ```py
 import numpy as np
 from flint import flint